theo543/msg-check/README.md

 `python -m textblob.download_corpora`

-# Enabling Symlinks on Windows
+## Enabling Symlinks on Windows

 Git for Windows may break symlinks.
 This is because admin access is required to create symlinks.
 Git may delete symlinks when running some commands and won't be able to recreate them.
 To allow any user to create symlinks, turn on Developer Mode in the Settings app.
 You may also need to run the following commands to inform Git that symlinks are now enabled and/or restart your computer:

 ```
 git config --local core.symlinks true
 git config --global core.symlinks true
 git config --system core.symlinks true
 ```

 This will enable Git symlinks on your PC.

-If you keep your hooks in a repository (or use symlinks in any other project that's in a repository), you need to do this (or gitignore the links).
+If you keep your hooks in a repository (or use symlinks in any other repo), you should either do this or gitignore the links.

 ## Recommendations

 Since GitHub caps titles at 72 characters, you should set your max subject length to 72.
 No reason to keep it at 50.

 You could increase the body length to 80-120 if you want.
 Just make sure your messages are readable without auto-wrapping.

 If you commit from your IDE or from a Git GUI tool, it may have built-in commit autoformatting/warning options.